Sapiens-OSS/sapiens-modding-wiki/docs/docs/model-format.md

 ### Setting Up for Blender

-You need to do this or you model won't scale correctly.
+You need to do this or your model won't scale correctly.
 Make sure that you set the scale type to `Quaternion (WXYZ)` under Object Properties.
 When you want to scale your model make sure to use `Ctrl + A` and select apply all transforms.

 ### Understanding the Format